-When staying in Parma, Italy for 90-days back in 2016, we were fortunate enough to find a wonderful private tour that included a visit to two traditional producers of Parmigiano Reggiano and Parma Ham.
+When staying in Parma, Italy for 90 days back in 2016, we were fortunate enough to find a wonderful private tour that included a visit to two traditional producers of Parmigiano Reggiano and Parma Ham.
 Our tour guide, Giulia Marinelli was just wonderful.
-We traveled in her car and talked about everything from the Italian economy, the presidential race in the US, and our families.
+We traveled in her car and talked about everything from the Italian economy, to the presidential race in the US, and our families.
 It truly was a wonderful half-day tour and one that we would recommend to anyone visiting Parma!

 We started the day at the Consorzio Produttori Latte located in Baganzolino, Parma.
 This factory is a traditional cheese producer.
 First of all, did you know that Parmigiano Reggiano is simply made from local cows’ milk, heat, and the brilliance of the cheese mater’s experienced hands?
 This factory is a consortium of dairy farmers who bring the cows’ milk to the factory to be processed.

 They start early in the morning and each step is carefully timed and supervised.
-There are a total of 13 vats which produces 26 wheels in one morning.
+There are a total of 13 vats that produces 26 wheels in one morning.
 Each wheel of cheese is “born” and takes 2-3 years to properly age before being sold.
-The cheese master and his crew work 7-days a week and most noteworthy, if the cheese master wants to take a day off, he has to find another master to take his place!
+The cheese master and his crew work 7 days a week and most noteworthy, if the cheese master wants to take a day off, he has to find another master to take his place!

-The cheese below is resting and waiting for its salted bath.
+The cheese then rests and waits for its salted bath.
 It gets the rubber label put on the inside of the ring to indicate that it is authentic Parmigiano Reggiano.

 Each wheel also gets classified into three classes.
-The first class gets the highest rating, the second class gets red lines across the exterior; and the third class doesn’t get the official seal and the outside of the wheel must be shaved off.
+The first class gets the highest rating, the second class gets red lines across the exterior, the third class doesn’t get the official seal and the outside of the wheel must be shaved off.
 This third class is sold or becomes grated.